 Determinants that have been shown to impact on Indigenous offending behaviour include:

 There is debate about whether racism plays a role in the number of Indigenous people sentenced to prison instead of diverted into other options, like drug and alcohol treatment programs.
-The most recent evidence indicates that there is no difference between the sentences given to Indigenous and non-Indigenous people, but that high imprisonment rates for Indigenous people are due to high rates of violent offences and re-offending .
-There has been some evidence, however, that Indigenous young offenders may be less likely to receive diversionary (non-court related) outcomes than non-Indigenous young offenders .
+The most recent evidence indicates that there is no difference between the sentences given to Indigenous and non-Indigenous people, but the high imprisonment rates for Indigenous people are due to higher rates of violent offences and re-offending .
+There is some evidence that Indigenous young offenders may be less likely to receive diversionary (non-court related) outcomes than non-Indigenous young offenders .
 Since being in prison as a young person is strongly related to being in prison as an adult, it is important to consider the impact that this might have on later overrepresentation of Indigenous adults in the correctional system .

-Many Australian prisons are full or over-full, and overcrowding makes it harder to maintain a safe and healthy environment for prisoners .
-One result of overcrowding is the frequent movement of prisoners between facilities, making it hard to maintain consistent physical and mental health interventions.
-In many cases this also makes it very difficult for family members to visit prisoners.
+Many Australian prisons are overcrowded which makes it harder to maintain a safe and healthy environment for prisoners .
+One result of overcrowding is the frequent movement of prisoners between facilities, which makes it hard to maintain consistent physical and mental health interventions.
+This also makes it very difficult for family members to visit prisoners.
 In overcrowded prisons, there is a greater risk of transmission of airborne and respiratory infections, which can be a danger to pregnant women and people who are HIV positive .

 The RCIADC was established in October 1987 as a result of growing public concern about a large number of Indigenous people who died in custody during the 1980s .
 The RCIADIC investigated each death individually and also investigated the 'larger social and economic factors which might help explain Aboriginal deaths in custody' (, p.2).
 The RCIADC's final report, completed in April 1991, contained 339 recommendations .
 Positive outcomes from the inquiry include: